dotnet/docs-maui/docs/user-interface/keyboard-accelerators.md

 });
 ```

+## Use special keys in a keyboard accelerator

+On Windows, special keys can be specified via a string constant or with an integer.
+For a list of constants and integers, see the table in <xref:Windows.System.VirtualKey>.

 > [!NOTE]
-> Keyboard accelerators aren't displayed for <xref:Microsoft.Maui.Controls.MenuFlyoutSubItem> objects, but do work on Windows.

-## Special keys

-On Windows, special keys can be specified via a constant name or with an integer.
-For a list of constants and integers, see the table in <xref:Windows.System.VirtualKey>.

-> [!IMPORTANT]
 > On Windows, single key accelerators (all alphanumeric and punctuation keys, Delete, F2, Spacebar, Esc, Multimedia Key) and multi-key accelerators (Ctrl+Shift+M) are supported.
 However, Gamepad virtual keys aren't supported.

-On Mac Catalyst, special keys can be specified via a constant.
-For a list of constants that represent the text input strings that correspond to special nonvisible keys, see [Input strings for special keys](https://developer.apple.com/documentation/uikit/uikeycommand/input_strings_for_special_keys?language=objc) on developer.apple.com.
+On Mac Catalyst, special keys can be specified via a string constant.
+For a list of constants that represent the text input strings that correspond to special keys, see [Input strings for special keys](https://developer.apple.com/documentation/uikit/uikeycommand/input_strings_for_special_keys?language=objc) on developer.apple.com.

+The following XAML shows an example of defining a keyboard accelerator that uses a special key:

 ```xaml
 <MenuFlyoutItem Text="Help"